Adrianjewell91/first_neural_network/README.md

 3. Make sure the `deepversions.py` and `versions.py` show the versions.
 4. `python keras_major_chord_network.py` to see it run.

+Differences between first_nn and major-chords
+1. `first-nn` is simply outputting yes or no, while `major-chord-nn` is outputting the likelihood of the input data being any one of the 12 chord names.
+So, it outputs 12 values, those values being probabilities that sum to one.
+To achieve this, the softmax function is applied to the output values in `major-chord-nn`.
+2. To accomodate for the increased complexity of the `major-chord` dataset, a filter is applied to the training set before passing it into the neural network. ex.
+If the chord is a A chord, the value is 9, but this actually needs to look like this: [0,0,0,0,0,0,0,0,0,9,0,0].

 Next Steps:
 1. Develop the data set to include inversions and create a validation set.